UKHO/k6-workshop/README.md

 This repository contains the instructions for the UKHO K6 workshop, together with some example code for each exercise.

 The workshop is designed for a K6 novice to get started writing some load tests.
-It assumes the a running mock [cricket web API](https://github.com/nevillejrbrown/CricketApp).
+It assumes that there is a running mock [cricket web API](https://github.com/nevillejrbrown/CricketApp).

 These are written using [K6](https://k6.io)